fridgerator/PyNode/README.md

 ### Call python code from node.js

-<span style="color:red">Only tested with python 3.6.x and python 3.7.x.
-Probably wont work with Python 2.7</span>
+**Only tested with python 3.6.x and python 3.7.x.
+Probably wont work with Python 2.7**

 ## Installation